Application due date

-In 2011 and 2012, between 93% and 100% of first-year graduate students obtained assistantships.
+In 2012 and 2013, more than 90% of first-year graduate students obtained assistantships.
 Some of these assistantships were in the psychology department but others were in other SIUE departments.
 Note that although start dates for assistantships are almost always at the beginning of the fall semester, some SIUE departments do not begin hiring until July or August.

 The General Test is required.
 The Psychology Subject Test is optional.
 Your GRE scores are only one of several pieces of information we use to evaluate your application and we do not use a minimum cut off score.
 Among recently admitted applicants, GRE score averages have been in or near the 40th-50th percentile range.